MaastrichtU-CDS/EPND-FAIRification/README.md

 ## Development

 ### Debugging and setting breakpoints
 A *launch.json* is included for vscode (see the .vscode folder).
-In order to set breakpoints and debug the application, deploy the using the development setup:
+In order to set breakpoints, hot reload code and debug the application, deploy the application using the development setup:
 ```
 docker compose up -d --build
 ```